-Róisín is a UCD graduate and is currently in her second year of the programme, having spent first year in China as well.
-China is a big market for Jameson, so we caught up with her to see what BA life in the Far East was like!
+Róisín is a UCD graduate and is currently in her third year of the programme based in New Zealand but spent her first two years in China.
+China is a big market for Jameson, so we caught up with her to see what BA life in the Far East was like.

 My name is Roisin Oates and I studied Commerce International with Chinese in UCD, graduating in 2016.
 I’m currently in my second year of the programme, based in Shanghai, China.

 While studying in Shanghai, I went to one of Jameson’s St Patrick’s Day activations, called “Jameson Day Fest”.
 It was held in an art gallery called M50 and it was the first time I saw Jameson in a different light and really connected with the brand.
 There were so many cool elements to the event, showcasing Jameson’s brand culture through lifestyle vendor pop-up shops, Jameson infused ice-cream, local artists and DJs.
 I then spent a lot of time researching the role, in particular Jameson’s presence in China.
 Little did I know, 2 years down the line I’d be organising our third edition of “Jameson Day Fest” on a rooftop overlooking The Bund in Shanghai!

 The Jameson Graduate Programme also do a phenomenal job at showing graduates what it’s like to be “on the job” through social media engagement on Facebook, Instagram and Twitter.
 This made me very excited about the role and determined to get the job.

 I’m just starting my second year in Shanghai.
 I chose to stay in China as it’s one of the most diverse and fast-paced markets in the world, with constant new trends popping up.
 I am learning so much from my team here, and have developed my skill-set a lot through working in both a field and office-based role.